-Table 3.
-AIC and AICc weights of the six topologies, reflecting the six hypotheses about the origin of extant amphibians, for the speciational model (called Pure-Phylogenetic / Equal in Tables 1 and 2), given a sample with 102 taxa (including Sclerocephalus) and six characters.
-Abbreviations and boldface as in Table 1, except ∆i: difference of AICc from that of the LH.
-Hypotheses from top to bottom: TH: monophyletic origin among temnospondyls; PH1: triphyletic origin (anurans and urodeles from different temnospondyls, caecilians from lepospondyls); PH2: triphyletic origin from temnospondyls; DH1: diphyletic origin (anurans and urodeles from temnospondyls, caecilians from lepospondyls); DH2: diphyletic origin from temnospondyls; LH: monophyletic origin from lepospondyls; see text for details and references.
+Table 5.
+Support (AIC and AICc weights) for the six topologies, reflecting the six hypotheses about the origin of extant amphibians, under the speciational model (called Pure-Phylogenetic / Equal in Tables 2–4), with dataset 1 (see Table 1), which includes six cranial characters (nasal, parietal, squamosal, maxilla, pterygoid, and exoccipital) and 107 taxa (including, among Paleozoic taxa, Apateon and Sclerocephalus).
+Abbreviations and boldface as in Table 2, except ∆i: difference of AICc from that of the LH.
+Hypotheses from top to bottom: LH: monophyletic origin from lepospondyls; TH: monophyletic origin among temnospondyls; DH1: diphyletic origin, caecilians from lepospondyls and batrachians from temnospondyls, as in Anderson et al. (2008); DH2: diphyletic origin (batrachians and caecilians from different temnospondyls: Pardo et al. 2017b); PH1: triphyletic (polyphyletic) origin with anurans and urodeles from different temnospondyls, caecilians from lepospondyls, and lepospondyls closer to Amniota than to Batrachia (Fröbisch et al. 2007); PH2: triphyletic (polyphyletic) origin as above, but with lepospondyls and caecilians closer to temnospondyls than to amniotes (Milner 1993), reflecting the well-established lissamphibian monophyly among extant taxa (e.g. Irisarri et al. 2017; Feng et al. 2017).